Why is notetaking important?

 Recap - Introduction to Notetaking

 Notetaking is an essential skill for workplace advocates.
-Actively listening and taking notes during meetings increases the retention of the information.
+Actively listening and taking notes during meetings increase the retention of the information.
 And notetaking is important for record keeping.